rockstor/rockstor-doc/installation/install.rst

 does show, as per the up-arrow, if there is a rockstor package update available.
 But only the up-arrow will actually update the main rockstor package.
-These disparate but related mechanisms allows folks to choose to only update all packages bar the rockstor package (wifi-like icon).
+These disparate but related mechanisms allow users to choose to only update what they want: all packages bar the rockstor package (wifi-like icon).

 See the following section for details on upgrading the Rockstor package plus